In 2005, I completed my Honours degree in Psychology at the University of Pretoria.

 – Sounds like a lot of work?
 In some cases it is, but for most it is more than worth it!
 For more information on Marriage or Relationship counselling, please visit either the Marriage Counselling or the Relationship counselling page.

 Through trauma counselling, I aim to help a person move from avoidance phase to integration phase.
-For more information on Trauma Counselling, please visit my Trauma page.
+For more information on Trauma Counselling, please visit our Trauma counselling page.

 I truly enjoy working with people and I wholeheartedly believe that I can, and do undoubtedly add value to every life through the work I do in my practice; Vita Nova Counselling Center, based in Elarduspark Pretoria